THE TEAM

 Jennifer received her Bachelors of Science Degree in Child and Family Community Services from Bowling Green State University in 2001.
 After several years of employment in the child development field, she took time off of her professional career in order to spend time being a domestic goddess and raising her four children.

-Jennifer became inspired to play an active role in Little Hercules Foundation and to help make a difference in the lives of those effected with Duchenne when she met Jackson and Kelly Maynard at her daughter's elementary school, shortly after Jackson's diagnosis.
+Jennifer became inspired to play an active role in Little Hercules Foundation and to help make a difference in the lives of those effected with rare disease when she met Jackson and Kelly Maynard at her daughter's elementary school, shortly after Jackson's diagnosis.
 Jennifer felt a great connection and an empathetic desire to "show up" for the Duchenne community, because if this were her child, she would want someone to show up to fight for her.

 Jennifer is looking forward to a meaningful and rewarding career with The Little Hercules Foundation.

-Rare Disease Policy Director | randi@littleherculesfoundation.org
+Director of Patient Access | jhandt@littleherculesfoundation.org

 MAKE A DONATION